Guide for Authors

 Tel: (+9821) 66348560

 Authors may choose to submit the manuscript as a single word file to be used in the refereeing process.
-Only when the submitted paper is at the revision stage, authors will be requested to put the paper in to a 'correct format' for acceptance and provide the items required for the publication of the manuscript.
+Only when the submitted paper is at the revision stage, authors will be requested to put the paper into the correct format' for acceptance and provide the items required for the publication of the manuscript.

 Contact details for submission